 - Reducing or refining operations for size and functionality.

 In addition to these daily operational challenges, the fast pace of rig moves presents other challenges, namely:

 - Reducing time to treat fluids and wastes between wells;

 - Scheduling equipment maintenance.

 Early SAGD drilling programs adopted many practices from other drilling operations.
 Rigs were modified as was thought appropriate and drilling programs were written to address perceived hurdles.
 This approach alone was not always successful.

 SAGD rigs must be able to move quickly from well center to well center.
-Rig types fall into two main classifications: 1) Rigs which move core activities and use a central site for support functions.
-The substructure, derrick, pipe racks and transfer tank are the major components that move between wells.
+Rig types fall into two main classifications: 1) Rigs that move core activities and use a central site for support functions.
+The substructure, derrick, pipe racks, and transfer tank are the major components that move between wells.
 2) Self-contained rigs house all rig equipment including solids control functions on the rig.
-Theses rigs move intact from well to well while on a pad and are disassembled only when moving to another location.
+These rigs move intact from well to well while on a pad and are disassembled only when moving to another location.

 Nature of Drilled Solids